l0vemimi/LazyBash/README.md

-# .bashrc for the lazy with
+# Bash config for the lazy with
 # ✨ALPHABETICALLY ORDERED ALIASES✨

 ---